ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 .. _replacing_inventory_ini_with_dynamic_provider:

-If you intend to replace an existing static inventory file with a inventory script, it must return a JSON object which contains an 'all' group that includes every host in the inventory as a member and every group in the inventory as a child.
+If you intend to replace an existing static inventory file with an inventory script, it must return a JSON object which contains an 'all' group that includes every host in the inventory as a member and every group in the inventory as a child.
 It should also include an 'ungrouped' group which contains all hosts which are not members of any other group.